tt70629/react_project/BlogApp/README.md

 The purpose of this application is to post blogs in the browser,

-the data will be store in Firebase realtime database.
+the data will be stored in Firebase realtime database.

 In the further planning, the App will be connected to a server built